code-shoily/elixir-diary-src/content/post/day-0.md

 end
 ```

-It's like those piecewise defined functions we did in school.
+It's like those piecewise defined functions we did at school.

-We covered `conditions`, let's cover `loops`.
+We skimmed `conditions`, let's `loop`.
 I didn't see any C-style `for` equivalent yet.
 And I'm not supposed to since Elixir doesn't mutate things.
 Instead I get recursion:

 ```elixir
 defmodule Fibonacci do